-Once the lead paint is completely encapsulated or removed, that is the only time that you can start painting after finishing the necessary prep work.
-Also, make sure to work and finish one area first before moving to other areas to minimize the creations of lead dust in the home you are working on.
+Once the lead is completely encapsulated or removed, that is the only time that you can start painting after finishing the necessary prep work.
+Also, make sure to work and finish one area first before moving to other areas to minimize the creation of lead dust in the home you are working on.

 For Vinyl Window Frames and Sills:

-- Clean up the surface by applying degreaser using a sponge or cloth.
+- Clean up the surface by applying a degreaser using a sponge or cloth.
 A solution of water and dishwashing liquid is recommended because it is mild enough to prevent damaging vinyl.
 After scrubbing off the dirt, dry it off using a lint-free cloth.

 - Get a vacuum or tack cloth to remove the dust present.